The Pathfinder, Elwin & Margit Roach, PO Box 4004, Alamogordo, NM 88311-4004

 "Election is not of mental reasoning but of revelation.
 At first it does not appeal to man's reason; but when man embraces God's Word, it is seen to be the only thing that could be 'reasonable' (Matt.
 20:15)."

 Many people do not know that the sovereignty of God's election is in the Bible, and this is no mystery.
 At best, the subject has been only discussed, taught, or preached in scant measures.
 How liberating it would be for those who delight in the truth to know that election is one of the primary things by which God quickens, generates, sanctifies, saves, and glorifies the lost.
 For instance, He elected to save Adam from the dust of the earth.
 He, therefore, breathed His breath of life into the dead man's nostrils, and so it has been with the lost since the day of Pentecost.
-From that time in the upper room, He has elected to save those of His choosing from the dust of carnal death by quickening the life of Jesus Christ in them.
+From that time, He has elected to save those of His choosing from the dust of carnal death by quickening the life of Jesus Christ in them.

 The disciples chose to freely follow Him after He called them for His service.
 They were conscripted, drafted, and so were we.
 After we heard His call, we willingly joined his service, but not before receiving that notice which changed our carnal minds to spiritual minds.